For RSE candidates and community¶

 Commitment to diversity and equality of researchers among many different backgrounds.

 Good knowledge of English.
-Finnish advantageous but not required, our internal working language is English.
+Finnish is advantageous but not required, our internal working language is English.

 Teaching and mentoring skills¶